BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         there are some circumstances under which it's useful to use an existing profile definition where some objects or parameters that it references have been (deliberately) deleted

+        this is deprecated because it is no longer needed (use status="deleted" as appropriate to suppress such errors)

     --objpat=pattern
         specifies an object name pattern (a regular expression); objects